Are you house poor, meaning your beautiful home is maxing your finances out? I'll show you how to save money in your house, despite already owning it.

 House Poor Definition – What Does it Mean to Be House Rich and Cash Poor?

-House rich and cash poor means living in a nice home, but most of your cash flow going towards the mortgage, maintenance, utility, and other costs to actually live in it.
+The definition of house rich and cash poor, or “house poor” means living in a nice home, but most of your cash flow going towards the mortgage, maintenance, utility, and other costs to actually live in it.
 So much so, that even though you're living in an American-Dream-Home, you're kind of miserable because you can't spend money on much else.

 You definitely, definitely want to avoid this if you can (I know — you might already be in the situation.
 Hold tight.
 I've got several strategies for you to decrease your home costs below, even after closing).